hapax/hapax.github.io/assets/teaching.md

 The shrubs may be painted a different colour, but they are still shrubs.

 Instead of dressing up shrubs, we should find a mountain to scale.
-If the mountain is too steep, find a nearby hill with a gentler slope and a partial view of the summit.
-In pure mathematics, mountains are things like theorems (important proven results), conjectures (important unproven results), and examples.
+In pure mathematics, mountains are things like theorems (important proven results), conjectures (important unproven results), and important examples.
-Like Hardy says, one of the principle criteria for being "important" is being *beautiful*.
+"Important", here, can mean a variety of things, but as Hardy and Russell suggest, *beauty* is one of the principal criteria.
+Some mountains can only be scaled by professionals.
+But we don't need to scale the mountain to appreciate and enjoy important results; we can find a nearby hill with a gentler slope and a partial view of the summit.

 #### Example: the mean value theorem